 Think of some examples of where you have solved a problem – starting with how you identified the problem, where you came up with a solution and how you implemented it.
 As always, examples with quantitative results are better, and complex situations make a successful result more impressive!

 How do you show your problem solving skills on your CV?

-It’s good to use the STAR method and saying something along the lines of “I needed to find a solution to a complex problem X. By allocating resources Y and coming up with some innovative ideas Z I managed to overcome it successfully” – obviously using actual examples not the XYZ!
+Use the STAR method and say something along the lines of “I had to find a solution to complex problem X. By allocating resources Y and coming up with some innovative ideas Z I managed to overcome it successfully”.

 - Situation: context for the interviewer, describe the situation.

 - Task: what did you aim to achieve?

 - Action: explain what you did in order to complete what you set out to achieve.